Introducing the Beijing Teahouse Scam:

 How to avoid the Beijing Teahouse Scam

 As explained above, just don’t go with them.
 Instead, invite them to go with you to a place you already know, or ignore them, or swear at them.
 Up to you!
 But absolutely, if anyone approaches you around there and starts steering you towards the green-shaded area on the above map, set your alarm bells and red flags and however friendly they seem, simply do not go with them.

 Have you experienced the Beijing Teahouse Scam?
 Leave a comment below.

 Search for hotel deals in Beijing

-(This page contains affiliate links i.e. if you follow the links from this page to Agoda or Trip and make a purchase, 4corners7seas will receive a commission from them.
+(This page contains affiliate links i.e. if you follow the links from this page and make a purchase, I’ll score a commission from them.
 This commission comes out of their profit margin at no extra cost to you; thank you in advance should you choose to do so!)